 Save the new CSV file with an appropriate name.

-Above steps are followed for creating CSV files for Samples and Results data for both years: 2004 and 2014.
+The above steps are followed for creating CSV files for Samples and Results data for both 2004 and 2014.

-Execution of R Script
+Execute R Script to drop the unneeded columns mentioned in the “Blank/NULL values” section above.